Communicating possible scenarios during room selection

 If you do not have an intended roommate, you may participate in the room selection process in a number of ways:

-During Step 2: Selection of "Group Name", individual students should declare a group of one and select themselves as the group leader.
+During Step 2: Group, individual students should declare a group of one and select themselves as the group leader.

-What happens if I secure a space for Fall 2016, but decide to study abroad in the fall?
+What happens if I secure a space but decide to study abroad in the fall?
 I won’t know if I’m accepted into the program until the summer.
 Will there be a cancellation fee?

 Students who have already been accepted and paid the deposit to study abroad in fall should not participate in the room selection process.
 If you are unsure about your plans to study abroad in fall, you should participate in the room selection process and select a space if you are eligible to do so.
 Students who participate in an approved study abroad program during the fall semester will be exempt from the residence hall license agreement cancellation fee.
 If you do select a housing assignment, please complete a Housing Termination Form to avoid any Room and Board fees.